 Carcass - Necroticism: Descanting The Insalubrious CD

-	Save Liquid error (product-template line 117): Computation results to '-Infinity'%
+Save Liquid error (product-template line 177): Computation results in '-Infinity'%

 1. Inpropagation 2.
 Corporal Jigsore Quandary 3.
 Symposium of Sickness 4.
 Pedigree Butchery 5.
 Incarnated Solvent Abuse 6.
 Carneous Cacoffiny 7.
 Lavaging Expectorate of Lysergide Composition 8.
 Forensic Clinicism/The Sanguine Article 9.
 Tools Of The Trade 10.
 Pyosisified (Still Rotten To The Gore) 11.
 Hepatic Tissue Fermentation II 12.
 Corporal Jigsore Quandary (Live in Tokyo) 13.
 Incarnated Solvent Abuse (Live in Tokyo)

 Liverpool's legendary Death Metal pioneers Carcass are often credited with shaping the entire death metal genre, pushing boundaries with their shocking imagery whilst evolving and innovating with each new album.
 "Necroticism - Descanting The Insalubrious", the band's third studio album and the first featuring guitarist Michael Amott, saw the band move away from their goregrind origin, incorporating a more melodic approach to their sound.
 Originally released back in 1991, "Necroticism" is still considered to be one of the most vital releases in the history of death metal, and routinely appears in various lists of the greatest metal albums of all time.